How to become more sustainable with a product configurator?

 Three-dimensional product configuration e visualization can help your brand overcome two major concerns related to the luxury industry:

 • The amount of unsold inventory due to product returns: according to Zalando, 50% prodotti della sua products are returned [3].
 The main reason is the discrepancy between product expectations and the real products’ appearance.
+Integrating 3D visuals can reduce your returns up to 40% according to Shopify.

 • The volume of waste e resources’ dissipation: prototyping requires countless resources.
-It is sufficient to consider that, 11,000 liters of water are needed to produce one kilo of cotton [4].
+It is sufficient to consider that 11,000 liters of water are needed to produce one kilo of cotton [4].

-The advantages of a 3D product configurator for the fashion supply chain
+Advantages of a 3D product configurator for the fashion supply chain

 3D personalized renderings of Globe-Trotter luggage